WestDRI/slides/content/r_gis_brc/_index.md

 <br>
 <br>

-We will use the {{<a "https://www.sciencebase.gov/catalog/item/58af7022e4b01ccd54f9f542" "USGS time series of the named glaciers of Glacier National Park">}}.
+We will use the {{<a "https://www.sciencebase.gov/catalog/item/58af7022e4b01ccd54f9f542" "USGS time series of the named glaciers of Glacier National Park">}}

-These 4 datasets have the contour lines of 39 glaciers for the years `1966`, `1998`, `2005`, and `2015`.
+These 4 datasets have the contour lines of 39 glaciers for the years `1966`, `1998`, `2005` & `2015`

 ---